RenderKit/embree/doc/src/api.md

 vertex buffers, the 4 bytes after the z-coordinate of the last vertex have to be readable memory, thus padding is required for some layouts.

-The following is an example of howto create a mesh with shared index and vertex buffers:
+The following is an example of how to create a mesh with shared index and vertex buffers:

     unsigned geomID = rtcNewTriangleMesh(scene, geomFlags, numTriangles, numVertices);
     rtcSetBuffer(scene, geomID, RTC_VERTEX_BUFFER, vertexPtr, 0, 3*sizeof(float));